 - Statement of Work

 - Engineer's estimate of probable cost for construction projects over \$100,000

 - State Fish and Wildlife Mitigation Plan

 - Budget (Excel)

 - Schedule

 - Maps (if applicable)

 - Letters of Commitment (matching funds)

 - Photos or drawings

+- Enhancement Plan

-Each application will be reviewed for conformity with the goals and objectives of the CWCB Strategic PlanFish and Wildlife Resources statute, 37-60-122.2, Colorado's Water Plan, and the appropriate Basin Implementation Plan(s).
+Each application will be reviewed for conformity with the goals and objectives of the Fish and Wildlife Resources statute, 37-60-122.2, Colorado's Water Plan, and the appropriate Basin Implementation Plan(s).
 Grant applications for Mitigation Grants shall be funded if approved and the funds are available, and Enhancement Grants and Species Recovery Grants will be considered after existing Mitigation Grant requests are considered.

-In addition, the Board will consider and CWCB staff will evaluate and recommend to the Board mitigation, enhancement, or species recovery grant applications based on the following:
+In addition, the Board will consider and CWCB staff will evaluate and recommend to the Board Mmitigation, Eenhancement, or Sepecies Recovery Gerant applications based on the following:

-- Soundness of the project design, work plan or plan of study - The need for the proposed project - The need for financial assistance; and - Financial, technical, or administrative participation or coordination by all affected local governmental or other entities (in-kind or cost-share funding).
+- Soundness of the project design, work plan, or plan of study. - The need for the proposed project. - Project benefits, considered on a state-wide and local basis. - Organizational capacity, and whether the applicant and others working on the project have the skill, capacity, and history of achievements for the project to be successful. - The need for financial assistance.; and

+• Financial, technical, or administrative pParticipation or coordination byopen to all affected local governmental or other entities (in-kind or cost-share funding)stakeholders.